Adam Lowe (writer): Writing, publishing and performance

 In 2013, he was announced as one of 10 Black and Asian "advanced poets" for The Complete Works II (founded by Bernardine Evaristo) with Mona Arshi, Jay Bernard, Kayo Chingonyi, Rishi Dastidar, Edward Doegar, Inua Ellams, Sarah Howe, Eileen Pun and Warsan Shire, which resulted in the anthology Ten: The New Wave, edited by Karen McCarthy Woolf.
 He was mentored on the programme by Patience Agbabi.
 He also made the list of "20 under 40" writers in Leeds for the LS13 Awards, where Lowe was given as an example of "the non-conformist and boundary-breaking approach to writing in Leeds".

 In 2014, he toured his solo show, Ecstasies, which began at Contact Theatre's Queer Contact.
 He performed a poem about cruising for 4thought.tv on Channel 4.

 In 2015, his Polari poem "Vada That" was selected as The Guardian Poem of the Week.
 His play Friend Roulette ran for a week at the Amersham Arms in London.
-A four-star review in Theatre Bubble said: "Friend Roulette by LGBT writer Adam Lowe, directed by Rachel Owens, sheds light on a gay friendship that is pushed by.. society? inhibitions? fear? into the confines of a chat room (Friend Roulette).
-But it could also be a comment on the real life app, Grindr, where users meet for sex and chance encounters.
-The intensity of the meetings that can only be virtual and therefore 'not real' for one of the friends, played by Robert Wallis, causes him to break free for the real world, leaving his internet friend Jonathan Woodhouse, stuck in the hell of a darkened room."
-The Guardian referred to the short play, in published form, as "a fine playlet that I was very impressed by".
+The play received a four-star review in Theatre Bubble, describing the play as "a comment on the real life app, Grindr, where users meet for sex and chance encounters.
+The intensity of the meetings that can only be virtual and therefore 'not real'".
+The Guardian referred to the short play, in published form, as "a fine playlet".

 In 2017, he performed with composer Nikki Franklin in the Speaker's Chambers at the House of Commons for LGBT History Month.
 In 2018–9, he featured in the British Library's Windrush Stories exhibition, performing a poem based on the Lord's Prayer.
 In 2019, his poem 'Bone Railroad', about slavery and the Middle Passage was selected as Poem of the Week by The Yorkshire Times.
+He also joined drag performers, including Cheddar Gorgeous and Anna Phylactic, in a protest against the state visit of Donald Trump in London.